uBizzy/koseven/system/guide/ko7/mvc/models.md

 # Models

-From Wikipedia:

- > The model manages the behavior and data of the application domain,
- > responds to requests for information about its state (usually from the view),
- > and responds to instructions to change state (usually from the controller).
+The model manages the behavior and data of the application domain, responds to requests for information about its state (usually from the view), and responds to instructions to change state (usually from the controller).

 Creating a simple model: